dishanique/Neighborhood-Map/README.md

 ## Description:

-This project is a neighborhood map displaying popular Private, Independent, and Qauker schools in Philadelphia, PA and surrounding areas.
+This project is a neighborhood map displaying popular Private, Independent, and Quaker schools in Philadelphia, PA and surrounding areas.
 Default listings/markers are displayed based on the most well known private, independent, and quakers schools known in PA.

 ## Features: